There are well over 100 universities to choose from in the UK; here's how to whittle them down

 Whatever your priorities, the areas outside your preferred zone can be quickly struck off the list.

-And if you’re not sure where in the UK you’d like to live, try taking our quiz to find your perfect university city.
-This article on choosing between a campus and a city university should also help you weigh up the pros and cons of different areas.
+And if you’re not sure where in the UK you’d like to live, The Uni Guide has a quiz to help you choose a university city.
+And this article on choosing between a campus and a city university could also help you weigh up the pros and cons of different areas.

 Research your shortlist in more detail